diagrid-labs/railway-catalyst/README.md

-# Catalyst Quickstarts
+# Railway Catalyst Starter

-This repo contains the code and scripts used to create Catalyst quickstart projects via the  `diagrid project quickstart create` command
+This repo contains the code and scripts used to deploy Dapr Workflow app on Railway and Catalyst

 ## Getting Started